An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Proposed Asynchronous Two-Speed Filter

 \subsection{Slow-Rate Thread: Asynchronous VHD Update}

-As an independent, event-driven background task, low-speed threads are completely idle to save CPU resources.
-It will only be awakened when the modem successfully decodes the collaborative acoustic measurement data $z_{k}^{rcv}$.
-Once the data arrives, the system will trigger an asynchronous interruption.
-This hardware-level mechanism effectively solves the timing conflict shown in Fig.~\ref{fig3}.
+Functioning as an independent, event-driven background task, the slow-rate thread remains idle to conserve CPU resources.
+It is awakened exclusively when the modem successfully decodes collaborative measurement data $z_{k}^{\text{rcv}}$.
+This triggers an asynchronous interrupt, resolving the timing conflicts mapped in Fig.~\ref{fig3}.